Why RATTLED Verstappen risks throwing title lead away in struggle with returning F1 problem

 After the race, a typically bullish Verstappen – who had been online until the early hours of Sunday morning conducting sim-races - refused to apologise to his team and doubled down on his disillusionment with their approach to the race.

-READ MORE: Hamilton replacement search takes TWIST after Mercedes star's massive Hungary win
+READ MORE: RANKED: Champions' team-mates - is calamity Perez the worst of the 21st century?

-“Of course I wasn’t happy,” Verstappen said.
-“On a day when you’re already slower than the McLarens you try and hope we do the right things with the strategy and that was not the case.
+“Of course [I'm] not happy,” Verstappen said.
+“On a day when you’re lacking pace compared to McLaren, you try and hope we do the right things with the strategy and that was not the case.
 That’s why today was a tough race for us and naturally that frustrates me.

 “I don’t think we need to apologise, we just need to do a better job.
 I don’t know why some people think you can’t be vocal on the radio.
 This is a sport, if you don’t like it, stay home.”